Golden orb weaving spider fact sheet | Field of Mars EEC

 This fact sheet focuses on Trichonephila plumipes, the species commonly seen around Sydney.
 Some Australian references and older image files use its older scientific name, Nephila plumipes.

-Scientific group – Golden orb weaving spiders are arachnids.
-They are spiders in the orb-weaver group.
+Scientific group – Golden orb weaving spiders are arachnids in the spider order Araneae and orb-weaver family Araneidae.

-Body features – Females have a large grey to brown abdomen and long brown-black legs, often with yellow bands.
+Appearance – Females have a large grey to brown abdomen and long brown-black legs, often with yellow bands.
+Males are much smaller and may be seen near the edge of a female’s web.

 Size – Females can have a body length of about 2–4 cm.
 Males are much smaller and can be about 5–6 mm long.